mjc-school/MJC-School/stage #0/module #3. Java Lang Syntax/advance/variables-size.md

 ##Explanation why integer types have different size

 As it was mentioned above each type in java has its size.
 The smallest size value for any programming language is a bit.
 Bit is a binary digit.
-It's the smallest unit in computer memory that can have 2 states: 0 and 1(this is why it is called binary).
+It's the smallest unit in computer memory that can have 2 states: 0 and 1 (this is why it is called binary).
 So that simply means that everything in computer is just a combination of zeros and ones.
-But frankly speaking, when someone wants to work with huge amount of data, like with videos or video games etc. nobody uses bites to determine size of something, you are more likely to work with mega/giga/tera - bytes.
+But frankly speaking, when someone wants to work with huge amount of data, like with videos or video games etc., nobody uses bites to determine size of something, you are more likely to work with mega/giga/tera - bytes.
 So we use bytes (with different prefixes) to describe amount of memory that is required for something.